antvis/G6/packages/site/docs/manual/tutorial/behavior.en.md

 });
 ```

 All element listeners in G6 are mounted on the `graph` instance.
-In the code below, the graph object is an instance of G6.Graph, and the `graph.on()` function listens for a specific event (`click`/`mouseenter`/`mouseleave`, etc.) on a certain type of element (node/edge).
+In the code below, the graph object is an instance of Graph, and the `graph.on()` function listens for a specific event (`click`/`mouseenter`/`mouseleave`, etc.) on a certain type of element (node/edge).

 ```javascript
 // Listeners on graph